 I always recommend storing your container filled with broth in the freezer without its lid, and this is very important as it lets the stock freeze solid before covering it with a lid.

 If you wonder why this is necessary, well, it is because the stock tends to expand more than permitted if you secure the lid before freezing.
 This is the main reason for the cracking of glass or thin plastics.

-I recommend you ensure your mason jars don’t bump against one another while arranging them in the freezer.
-This is because there is a chance of the glass cracking whenever you jostle the jars while opening the freezer door or rummaging around for something.
+Ensure your mason jars don't bump against one another while arranging them in the freezer.
+This is because the glass can crack whenever you jostle the jars while opening the freezer door or rummaging around for something.